Soft Optimal Stop For 99% Guarantee

 We don't know anything about the target market, so let's assume that the scores of the candidates are uniformly distributed, from worse (0.0) to best (1.0).

-For a relatively total small number of candidates LENGTH=100 (for many scenarios, of a realistic order of magnitude), and various soft_factor values, here are the corresponding implementations:
+For a relatively small total number of candidates LENGTH=100 (for many scenarios, of a realistic order of magnitude), and various soft_factor values, here are the corresponding implementations:

 - octave code to produce the figure